 Tuition, Fees, and Payments

-University charges such as tuition, fees, and residence hall and meal plans are billed in the first Student Account Statement of the term, which is sent out in July and December of each year for the upcoming term.
+University charges such as tuition and fees are billed in the first Student Account Statement of the term, which is sent out in July and December of each year for the upcoming term.
 This account is payable and due in full on or before the payment due date announced in the Statement, typically at the end of August or early January before the beginning of the billed term.
 Any student who does not receive the first Student Account Statement is expected to pay at registration.

 Students with an overdue account balance may be prohibited from registering, changing programs, or obtaining a diploma or transcripts.
 In the case of persistently delinquent accounts, the University may utilize the services of an attorney and/or collection agent to collect any amount past due.
 If a student’s account is referred for collection, the student may be charged an additional amount equal to the cost of collection, including reasonable attorney’s fees and expenses incurred by the University.

-Graduate students enrolled in M.S., Professional Degree, and Eng.Sc.D. programs pay $1,640 per credit, except when a special fee is fixed.
-Graduate tuition for Ph.D. students is $19,925 per Residence Unit.
+Graduate students enrolled in M.S. and Eng.Sc.D. programs pay $2,462 per credit, except when a special fee is fixed.
+Graduate tuition for Ph.D. students is $26,788 per Residence Unit.
 The Residence Unit, full-time registration for one semester rather than for individual courses (whether or not the student is taking courses), provides the basis for tuition charges.
 Ph.D. students should consult the bulletin for the Graduate School of Arts and Sciences.